 >>> Read article online

-Henry Ford’s 1913 launch of the Model T assembly line inspired some architects to design houses that can be built quickly and cheaply in large numbers.
-Yet World War I, not Henry Ford, is the reason why many other architects started to listen to those pioneers.
-Ever since that war, mass-produced housing has been a central part of the architectural discipline and the built environment.
+Thomas Edison’s 1907 declaration that he wanted to quickly and cheaply produce an endless number of concrete houses marked a milestone in architectural and construction history.
+Yet the idea of mass-produced housing did not become popular until World War I. Ever since that war, this idea has occupied a prominent place within the architectural discipline and the built environment.
 Revisiting the context of France around 1920, when the concept of mass-produced housing first gained widespread acceptance, reveals its entanglement with misguided beliefs involving racial propagation, blind faith in the capitalist marketplace, and the magical power of new technologies.